 Current annual costs are about $369,400.
 About $169,000 goes toward staffing, security patrol officer coverage, grounds, custodial, refuse and plumbing.
 Another $200,400 is related to police costs.
 In 2017, there were 1,585 calls to police that were related to People’s Park and 153 police reports filed.
 This translates to over 1,600 hours of officer time for UCPD.

-What do you envision for the new park area/open space?
+What do you envision for the landscaped areas once this project is completed?

-Our objective is to create new, open space within the park’s current footprint that will be safe, inviting and responsive to the students’ and the community’s needs and recreational interests.
-We will also be working on an important element of the open space design that will commemorate, honor and celebrate the history and the significance of People’s Park.
+Our objective is to create new, open space within the site’s current footprint that will be safe, inviting and responsive to the students’ and the community’s needs and recreational interests.
+An important element of the open space design will be a commemoration of the history and the significance of People’s Park.
 We intend to solicit ideas about and input for this project.

 How will we keep the open spaces of the park from reverting to their current character?

 The park was originally envisioned as an open, welcoming and inclusive place – intentions that are poorly met at the park today.
 Safety concerns will be addressed, with new neighboring uses adding views into the park and a wider array of individuals enjoying the park.

 We realize that when we close the park to start construction, the daily habits of the park’s current users will change.
 When appropriate, we will work in concert with the city and the community to respond to the impact of those changes.